 Assembly Bill 731 (Kalra, Chapter 807, Statutes of 2019) amended, repealed, and added section 1385.03 of the California Health and Safety Code.
 This bill requires health plans offering a large group health care service plan contract to file information regarding the methodology, factors, and assumptions used to determine rates with the Department of Managed Health Care (DMHC) at least annually and 120 days before implementing any change in the methodology, factors, or assumptions that would affect the rates paid by a large group.
 All rate filing documents are to be submitted through the National Association of Insurance Commissioners' System for Electronic Rate and Form Filing (SERFF).

-The DMHC has released the following guidance and the Large Group Workbook for submissions via the SERFF system:
+The DMHC has release the following guidance and the Large Group Workbook for submissions via the SERFF system:

 Aggregate Rate and Prescription Drug Cost Data for Large Group Market